 • All tables (including title, description, and footnotes) and figures in the required format and of appropriate high quality

 • Authors' response to reviewers' comments (only for the revised manuscript)

 • Manuscript has been spell-checked and grammar-checked in Microsoft Word or some other word processor.

 • References are in the correct format for this journal.

 • All references mentioned in the Reference list are cited in the text and vice versa.

 • Permission is obtained for use of copyrighted material from other sources (including the Web) and documentation for this permission is available upon request.

 • Color figures are clearly marked as being intended for color reproduction on the Web (free of charge) and in print, or to be reproduced in color on the Web (free of charge) and in grayscale in print.

 • If color only on the Web is requested, then grayscale versions of the figures should also be supplied for printing purposes.

 One set of page proofs (as PDF files) will be sent by e-mail to the corresponding author or, a link will be provided in the e-mail so that authors can download the files themselves.
-Elsevier now provides authors with PDF proofs which can be annotated; for this you will need to download the latest Adobe Reader available free from http://get.adobe.com/reader.
+Elsevier now provides authors with PDF proofs which can be annotated; for this you will need to download the latest Adobe Reader available free from http://get.adobe.com/reader and use correct version of the program, although PDF files can be read by other programs, recently.
 Instructions on how to annotate PDF files will accompany the proofs (also given online).
 The exact system requirements are given at the Adobe site: http://www.adobe.com/products/reader/tech-specs.html.